RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 - Run `Rnwood.Smtp4dev` (`.exe` on Windows).
 (If you downloaded the ``noruntime`` version, you need the .NET Core 3.1 runtime on your machine and you should execute ``dotnet Rnwood.Smtpdev.dll`` to run it.)

-- Open your browser at `http://localhost:5000`.
-To run the web server on a different port or make it listen on interfaces other than loopback, add the command line arg `--urls "http://0.0.0.0:5001/"` when starting the executable.

 ## How to run smtp4dev as a Windows service

 Download one the Windows standalone versions which is applicable for your OS/architecture.